 SC Legislature Directs $25M CARES Act Funds to Nonprofits

-UPDATE: Today (September 23), the Legislature adopted H.3210, the state’s CARES Act Phase 2 funding allocation that includes a fund for grants to Nonprofits.
-The bill is now on the way to the Governor for his signature.
+UPDATE: September 23rd, the Legislature adopted H.3210, the state’s CARES Act Phase 2 funding allocation that includes a fund for grants to Nonprofits and the Governor signed.
+See this blog for application process.

 In the Bill: